Regardless of the size of your company, a periodic audit of your Google Analytics implementation is essential for verifying the accuracy of your data.

 Clearly, a thorough Google Analytics audit is a significant undertaking, and one with a short shelf life at that.
 Remember, you can trust the quality of your data only as far back as validated by your last audit.

-Of course, the problem is that for most enterprise websites, a page-by-page audit is nearly impossible to execute manually, which is why automation is so important.
-Ongoing, automated audits help restore trust in your data quality, and can reduce the burden on the teams responsible for verifying the accuracy of their analytics implementation.
+The problem is that for most enterprise websites, a page-by-page audit is nearly impossible to execute manually, which is why automation is so important.
+Ongoing, automated audits help restore trust in your data quality and can reduce the burden on the teams responsible for verifying the accuracy of their analytics implementation.

 ObservePoint’s automated tag governance and analytics testing solution can help.
-Schedule a demo with an ObservePoint rep to learn more.
+Schedule a complimentary Google Analytics Audit to see ObservePoint in action.